HtetShine1868/CommunityHub/README.md

 - Making sure pagination and post counts worked right from the backend.

 **Solution:**
-- Built a dropdown actions menu using MUI Menu, MenuItem, and IconButton.
+-Built a dropdown actions menu using MUI Menu, MenuItem, and IconButton.
 -The frontend crash was prevented by fixing the backend structure to return an empty array for posts rather than nil.
 - Improved the usePosts hook to handle missing API data safely by using fallback values.